 Without the stress of daily travel, employees are happier, they tend to eat better working from home, so they are healthier.
 With more time at their hands, employees exercise more, leading to better health and less stress which increases productivity and decreases absenteeism.

-Employees are mentally and physically in better health working from home.
-They are happier which naturally motivates them and in return are more productive, efficient, and work more hours than their counterparts.
+Employees are mentally & physically in better health working from home.
+They are happier which naturally motivates them & in return are more productive, efficient, & work more hours than their counterparts.

 They are sick less & when they are sick, they tend to work through it rather than call in sick.
 They value they their position & job more because of the flexibility it affords them, so they are much more likely to stay with a company long term.

 Reducing your turnover, increasing your employee retention, decreasing your overhead costs and bottomline increasing profits.